R-N-J/web_test_1/ECS_GUIDE.md

 const scheduler = new Scheduler(world);

 // 3.
 Complete the link (The Wiring Phase)
-// This initializes the SceneManager inside the world world.setScheduler(scheduler);
+// This initializes the SceneManager and TurnManager inside the world world.setScheduler(scheduler);

 // 4.
 Initialize the rest